ci-compass/cicf/week7/README.md

 said "these days".
 There was an incident many, many years ago in which I just fired off a DELETE and accidently blew away a table, in production.
 It took close to 18 hours to recover that one.

+When you're done playing with Posgres, use the ```\q``` command to exit psql.

+That is a quick-and-dirty introduction to relational databases in general and to Postgres and RDS in particular.
+In the next section, we'll take a look at a different kind of database entirely.